 When the corn crib finally became a home, Dan chose to furnish it with items made and purchased locally as well.
 “All the furniture—the beds, the dressers, the bookshelves—are from Neil Cunningham’s store on the square, it’s all made by the Amish down in Cantrell.”

 Earlier, Dan had shared his philosophy on constructing new homes: “How can you build the lowest cost good housing for people?
 I’m all about good housing, not cheap, bad housing—cheap, bad housing drives me crazy.”

 From start to finish, the transformation from corn crib to family home cost less than $35,000.
 In an economy where home ownership seems more and more out of reach for many Americans, this former farm building stands as an inspiring reminder that affordable housing can be spacious, eco-friendly, beautiful, and most of all, attainable.

 Thousands of empty corn cribs, silos, and barns are scattered across the landscape, just waiting for their turns to be useful again.
 My vote for the next renovation goes to a silo—as long as it has a curly slide, a fireman’s pole, and an observation deck on the roof!

-Leanne Hayes is the creator of Green on a Shoestring, a website dedicated to living sustainably on a budget.
+Leanne Hayes is dedicated to living sustainably on a budget.